microsoftgraph/android-java-snippets-sample/README.md

 ### Prerequisites
-To use the Microsoft Graph SDK snippets project, you need the following:
+To use the Microsoft Graph Java SDK snippets project, you need the following:
 * The latest version of [Android Studio](http://developer.android.com/sdk/index.html).
 * The [Gradle](http://www.gradle.org) build automation system.
 * An Office 365 account.
 You can sign up for [an Office 365 Developer subscription](https://portal.office.com/Signup/Signup.aspx?OfferId=C69E7747-2566-4897-8CBA-B998ED3BAB88&DL=DEVELOPERPACK&ali=1#0) that includes the resources you need to start building Office 365 apps.